mailsac/mailsac-examples/about/terms_of_service.rst

    - system integration support from Mailsac to you
    - comprise the standard reasons for such access

+d.
 We may aggregate information included in emails, inbound and outbound metadata, email attachments, or email body information, for sale or sharing with third parties or customers.
 This aggregated information is useful for understanding system trends, spam and viruses sent by malicious systems.